Vermont: America’s Heroin Capital

 Heroin is popular among the youth as it has become increasingly available and does not cost as much as prescription drugs.
 On top of this, this state is not exactly booming with jobs so this leaves despair in the minds of many people.
 Also, a lack of jobs means there is more time to do drugs and escape to another world.
 Moreover, it is estimated that the drug is available at one-fifth of the cost of prescription opiates.
 The widespread use of prescription painkillers has primed users for addiction to heroin.

-The Spread of Heroin Abuse
+The Spread of Heroin Abuse in Vermont

 Heroin has its a firm grip on all demographic groups in the US.
 In the past, the drug was thought to be mostly an inner city problem.
 However, today, it has reached people of all ages, even in rural and suburban areas.
 According to health officials, the biggest surge is among groups that have a history of lower rates of heroin abuse – white (non-Hispanic) people and women.
 They are mostly aged between 18 and 25.